 - A. The Apocrypha are books written by Jews during the 400 year period between the Old and New Testaments.
-These books are Apocrypha (hidden) because they are unrecognized or uncanonical. - B. There are 14 or 15 apocryphal books which are: 1 and 2 Esdras, Obit, Judith, Addition to Esther, Wisdom of Solomon, Ecclesiasticus, Baruch, Letter of Jeremiah, Prayer of Azariah, Bell and the Dragon, Susanna, Prayer of Manasseh and 1 and 2 Maccabees. - C. The Apocrypha give a record of Jewish history between the Testaments, however most of the books must be classified as religious novels, pious fiction, abounding in repetitions and trivial details.
+These books are Apocrypha (hidden) because they are unrecognized or uncanonical. - B. There are 14 or 15 Apocryphal books which are: I and II Esdras, Tobit, Judith, Addition to Esther, Wisdom of Solomon, Ecclesiasticus, Baruch, Letter of Jeremiah, Prayer of Azariah, Bell and the Dragon, Susanna, Prayer of Manasseh, and I and II Maccabees.

+- C. The Apocrypha give a record of Jewish history between the Testaments but most of the books, however, must be classed as religious novels, pious fiction abounding in repetitions and trivial details.
 They contain doctrines that are unscriptural, and stories that are fantastic and incredible.
 There are many obvious historical, chronological and geographical errors in these books.
 For example, Judith 1:5 calls Nebuchadnezzar king of the Assyrians and declares that he reigned in Ninevah.
 But we know that he was king of Babylon (Dan.
-4:4-6), and history bears this out. - D. The Apocrypha were never a part of the Hebrew canon but crept into the Bible through the Septuagint (LXX) which is the Greek translation of the Hebrew Old Testament.
+4:4-6), and history bears this out. - D. The Apocrypha were never a part of the Hebrew canon but crept into the Bible through the Septuagint (LXX) which is the Greek translation of the Hebrew.
 The LXX was done by Hebrew scholars in Alexandria, Egypt, and was called the Septuagint because the translators numbered 70 (LXX).
-The date for the LXX is 200 BC, but the oldest existing manuscript that we have today of the LXX is 400 AD During this 600-year period the Apocrypha crept into the text. - E. The problem arises because the Roman Catholic Church acknowledges all the Apocrypha to be inspired literature, except 1 and 2 Esdras and the Prayer of Azariah.
-The books of Esdras were rejected by the Roman Catholic Church because they speak against prayers for the dead, which is official Catholic dogma.
-From the Apocrypha, the Roman Catholic Church supports certain doctrines, like purgatory (2 Maccabees 12:40-45).
-POINT: The Roman Catholic Church never officially pronounced the Apocrypha as canonical until the Council of Trent (1546 AD) which is nearly 2000 years after the Hebrew canon was completed and closed.
-The real reason for the addition of the apocryphal books to the Bible by the Roman Church is to be found in connection with events at the time of the Reformation.
+The date for the LXX is 200 B.C. but the oldest existing manuscript that we have today of the LXX is 400 A.D.
+During this 600 year period the Apocrypha crept into the text. - E. The problem arises because the Roman Catholic Church acknowledges all the Apocrypha to be inspired literature, except I and II Esdras and the Prayer of Azariah.
+I and II Esdras were rejected by the R.C.C. because they speak against prayers for the dead which is official Catholic dogma.
+From the Apocrypha, R.C.C. supports certain doctrines like purgatory (II Maccabees 12:40-45).
+POINT: The R.C.C. never officially pronounced the Apocrypha as canonical until the Council of Trent (1546 A.D.) which is nearly 2,000 years after the Hebrew canon was completed and closed.
+The real reason for the addition of the Apocryphal books to the Bible by the Roman Church is to be found in connection with events at the time of the Reformation.
 The Reformers vigorously attacked doctrines which they regarded unscriptural.
-The doctrine of purgatory in particular was in need of defense, so the Roman Church made the Apocrypha inspired scripture.
+The doctrine of purgatory in particular was in need of defense, so the R.C.C. made the Apocrypha inspired scripture.